 Overall, too little or too much sleep is associated with a shorter life span, although there is still a lot of research to be done in the field.
 To avoid the non-term effects of sleep deprivation and improve the quality of life, there are a number of things that can be done.
 One of them is a natural and highly effective practice known as sleep meditation, which acts as your personal guide into the dreamland.

 If you have spent restless nights recapping events of the day or going through your endless to-do lists, there is a solution.
 It’s not sleeping pills or hypnosis, but rather sleep meditation – a powerful method for reducing sleepless nights by training the mind to be less stuck in racing thoughts and being more aware of the present moment.
 Once we hit our pillows, racing thoughts and worries begin to flood our minds.
 Luckily, meditative practices are able to control them.

-The experience of sleep meditation usually involves a journey that offers a natural sleep aid, allowing us to let go of the day — everything that has happened at work and every conversation you might have had — so the mind is able to rest while simultaneously resting the body.
+The experience of sleep meditation usually involves a journey that offers a natural sleep aid.
+This allows us to let go of the day To settle everything that happened at work and every conversation you might have had.
+So the mind is able to rest while simultaneously resting the body.
 Scientifically speaking, meditation helps our bodies by lowering the heart rate through the ignition of the parasympathetic nervous system.
 This leads to a deep relaxation state, which encourages lower breathing, hence maximizing the quality of a good night’s sleep.

 What many people don’t know is that there is a difference between being asleep and sleep meditation.

 When we are asleep, our nervous system remains relatively inactive.
 During what is known as the Rapid Eye Movement phase or REM sleep, our consciousness is basically on stand by.
 You are obviously not awake and not aware of what is happening around you.
 You are not present in the moment.